ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {: #fig-cddl-cm-type artwork-align="left"
    title="CDDL definition of the CM Type"}

-The `cm-type` currently has four allowed values: Reference Values, Endorsements, Evidence and Attestation Results, as defined in {{Section 8 of -rats-arch}}.
+The `cm-type` currently has five allowed values: Reference Values, Endorsements, Evidence, Attestation Results, and Appraisal Policy, as defined in {{Section 8 of -rats-arch}}.
+Note that that an Appraisal Policy may refer to the appraisal of Evidence or Attestation Results, depending on whether the consumer of the conceptual message is a Verifier or a Relying Party.

 Future specifications that extend the RATS Conceptual Messages set can add new values to the `cm-type` using the process defined in {{iana-ind-ext}}.